xdrip/xdrip_docs/docs/use/misc.md

 <img src="../../images/M-S-LCS.png" style="zoom:75%;" />
 <img src="../images/M-S-LCS15.png" style="zoom:75%;" />

-Run collector in foreground is mandatory to keep xDrip+ from being put to sleep by Android.
+##### Run collector in foreground

+Mandatory to keep xDrip+ from being put to sleep by Android.
 This will force displaying a graph in the notifications area, **you shouldn't disable it**.

 <img src="../images/M-S-LCS15a.png" style="zoom:75%;" />

 <img src="../images/M-S-LCS15a2.png" style="zoom:75%;" />

+##### Engineering mode

-Engineering mode enables feature that are potentially dangerous or untested.
+Enables feature that are potentially dangerous or untested.
 You do not need it to be enabled for restarting a G5 or an old G6 transmitter (newer ones will be permanently damaged).
 It will automatically disable when restarting xDrip+ (rebooting your phone for example).

 <img src="../images/M-S-LCS15b.png" style="zoom:75%;" />